Discovery Activities - Parc national de la Gaspésie - National Parks - Sépaq

 LET US GUIDE YOU...

-Let park wardens share their passion for the territory and the nature it protects: join them in the alpine tundra of Mont Jacques-Cartier, discover a unique natural environment on the plateau of Mont Albert, attend an evening lecture to learn the secrets of the Gaspésie caribou, paddle aboard a big rabaska canoe and feel the night fall, meet Prosperous Pelletier and let his legends carry you away.
+Let park wardens share their passion for the territory and the nature it protects!
+Join them in the alpine tundra of Mont Jacques-Cartier, discover a unique natural environment on the plateau of Mont Albert, attend an evening lecture to learn the secrets of the Gaspésie caribou, and let the legends carry you away.
 Here are many ways to explore Parc national de la Gaspésie in all its facets.

 See the complete list of the park’s discovery activities (in French only).